 Create an ExternalSecret

-Create an externalsecret.yaml file with this content:
+Create an externalsecret.yaml file with the content below:

 apiVersion: external-secrets.io/v1